silverstripe/silverstripe-graphql/README.md

 and `isApplicable` method which tells the `Handler` whether or not this authentication method is applicable in the current request context (provided as an argument).

-Here's an example for implementing HTTP basic authentication:
+Here's an example for implementing HTTP basic authentication (note that basic auth is enabled by default anyway):

 ```yaml
 SilverStripe\GraphQL\Auth\Handler: